 If you want to learn more, Surfshark’s YouTube channel offers a vast video library on all things VPN.
 Here’s one about encryption:

 In most cases, using a VPN will slow down your connection speed.
-Good VPN providers have found ways to make this change in speed barely noticeable by offering the fastest protocols and plenty of server locations.
+Good VPN providers have found ways to minimize the impact on your regular internet speed by offering the fastest protocols and plenty of server locations.

 Wireguard is the fastest VPN protocol currently available, so if speed is a priority, choose a provider that offers this protocol.